Commercial Umbrella Insurance

 Excess General Liability

-When a bodily injury or property damage claim exceeds your GL limits, your commercial umbrella covers the difference — protecting your business assets.
+When a covered bodily injury or property damage claim exceeds your GL limits, a commercial umbrella may add limit above the primary policy, subject to the umbrella terms, exclusions, and schedule.

 Excess Auto Liability

-Serious auto accidents can easily exceed your commercial auto liability limits.
-Umbrella coverage picks up where your auto policy leaves off.
+Serious auto accidents can exceed commercial auto liability limits.
+Umbrella coverage may apply above scheduled auto liability when the underlying policy and umbrella wording support the claim.

 Excess Employers Liability